sorabhgandhi01/Reliable-File-Transfer-using-UDP/README.md

 			2.)
 Then it checks if the specified file is present and have appropriate read permission.
 If the file is not present or does not have appropriate permission, then server does not send anything back to the client 3.)
-Set a timeout of 2 seconds for the recieve call on the server socket 4.)
-After this it opens the file, gets the file size and calculates the number of frames required to send the file
+If the specified file is valid, then it sets a timeout of 2 seconds for the recieve call on the server socket
-			5.)
+			4.)
+After this it opens the specified file, gets the file size and calculates the number of frames required to send the file 5.)
 First it sends the total number of frames and then checks if the recieved acknowledegement matches to the total number of frames 6.)
-Finally send all the frames sequentially and check the recieved ack.
-If ack does not match then keep resending the frames till the ack matches
+Finally it sends all the frames sequentially and check the recieved ack.
+If ack does not match then it keeps resending the frames till the ack matches

 		CLIENT side Implementation

 			1.)
 Server does not transfer any message if the filename is NULL or not present in the directory
 			2.)
-Set a timeout of 2 seconds for the recieve call on the client packet.
+So, it sets a timeout of 2 seconds for the recieve call on the client packet.
 If client does not recieve the number of frames in 2 seconds, timeout will occur 3.)
 Disable the timeout after receiving the total number of frames 4.)
 Recieve all the frames sequentially and then send frame ID as the Ack